kibook/s1kd-tools/tools/s1kd-instance/README.md

 "`serialno:prodattr=12345`".
 Multiple keys can be used by specifying this option multiple times.

+-q, --quiet
+Quiet mode.
+Errors are not printed.

 -R, --cir &lt;CIR&gt; ...
 Use a CIR to resolve external dependencies in the master object, making the instance object standalone.
 Additional CIRs can be used by